 Navy plane crashes into Alabama neighborhood, killing both crewmen

-Aircraft is a "is a tandem-seat, turboprop trainer"
+Aircraft is a "tandem-seat, turboprop trainer"

-A U.S. Navy T-6B Texan II aircraft crashed at 5 p.m. local time Friday, in Foley, Ala., killing both crewmembers on board.
+A U.S. Navy T-6B Texan II aircraft crashed in Foley, Ala., on Friday, killing both crewmembers on board.

-The aircraft that crashed "is a tandem-seat, turboprop trainer used to train Navy and Marine Corps pilots," according to the Navy.
+The aircraft that crashed around 5 p.m. local time was "a tandem-seat, turboprop trainer used to train Navy and Marine Corps pilots," according to the Navy.

 F-18 JET CRASHES IN KERN COUNTY, CALIFORNIA